assansanogo/deepstreamer/detailed_test1.md

 `````

-## step 4: You link each step of the pipeline
+## step 4: Link each step of the pipeline

 `````
 # we link the elements together